galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-EISTA/tutorial.md

 > >    abundant cell type, so cells with no good match land there.
 The absence of epidermis in the window
 > >    does not stop the label being used; it only makes it obviously wrong, which is a helpful accident
 > >    for a tutorial.
+> > 4.
+The two axes of the previous answer, drawn together.
+Size is agreement and colour is confidence, so
+> >    the large dark dots in the `Differentiated_KC` row are groups where nearly every cell received the
+> >    same label with very little support for it, which is exactly the combination to distrust.
+The pale
+> >    dots in the `Melanocyte` and `VE2` rows are the assignments worth keeping, and they are pale rather
+> >    than red because even the best-supported group in this window sits below a mean probability of 0.5.
+> >    Reading the plot by dot size alone would rank the fibroblast and myeloid groups among the most
+> >    confidently annotated in the dataset, and they are among the least.
 > >
 > {: .solution}
 >